Guillermo López Langarica: Rise to fame

 López Langarica came to the public spotlight when he was detained in Guadalajara, Jalisco, for speed-driving under the influence of alcohol in 2002.
 He was interviewed and featured in a TV show titled 'El Show de la Barandilla', which mostly aired comical police interventions against drunkards, through Canal 4 de Guadalajara, a company belonging to the Televisa consortium.
 A few years later, his video was uploaded to YouTube and quickly gained nationwide fame.

 In the video, López Langarica explains to the reporter how he was wrongly detained, as he was drunk-driving but had not 'crashed yet'.
 He also claimed the police officers robbed him of $50,000 Mexican pesos, explaining he had a pack of a hundred $500 pesos bills.
 (Y mis cincuenta mil pesos ¿qué?)
-When asked about his income's origins he claimed to work at Promotora Mexicana Gaitán, a commerce located at 6-6-30-6-71-3-3-3-3 (with the then recent change from 7- to 8-digit phone numbers gone into effect two years earlier, in his alcohol-induced state he forgot to mention a 3 before the phone number).
+When asked about his income's origins he claimed to work at Promotora Mexicana Gaitán, a commerce located at Calle 6 No.630 with phone number of 671-33-33 (with the then recent change from 7- to 8-digit phone numbers gone into effect two years earlier, in his alcohol-induced state he forgot to mention a 3 before the phone number).
 He identified himself as the owner's son, a man named Miguel Ángel Gaytán Uribe, who also allegedly served as President of an organization called 'CANACA', acronym which, he said, stands for 'Centrales de Abastos de la República Mexicana'.
 Finally, he asks the cameraman to tape his right ankle, angrily accusing the officers of restraining him like a pig. (¡Me amarraron como puerco!)

 The YouTube video was an instant phenomenon, receiving over ten million views to date.
 López Langarica rose to national fame because of his comical explanation of events, places, and his catchphrases '¿Y qué?
 No he chocado' (So what?
 I haven't crashed yet), 'Apúntele bien' ("Write this down"), 'Soy hijo del papá' (I'm son of the father) referring to his relation with "the owner", '¡Me amarraron como puerco!'
 (They tied me like a pig!!), and his definition of the acronym CANACA.